mdawar/memoize-utils/README.md

 [Memoize](https://en.wikipedia.org/wiki/Memoization) sync and async functions (Returning a `Promise`).

-Used to cache expensive function calls and return the cached result when the same inputs occur again.
+Cache expensive function calls and return the cached result when the same inputs occur again.

-Provides:
+This package provides:

 - `memoize` Function: Used to memoize any sync or `async` function.
 - `memoize` Decorator: **TypeScript** decorator used to memoize class methods and getters.

-Can be use to:
+Can be used to:

 - Cache expensive function calls
 - Prevent hitting rate limits on an API when the result can be cached